March 30, 2021 | Written by: Michelle Reinhold

 Implementing an Enterprise Resource Planning (ERP) platform can be a daunting challenge, as we’ve previously discussed.
 The investment in time and resources is usually something that most large organizations only undertake in rare occasions, and fairly infrequently.
 Now that the system is live and the organization is using the new tools available, many organizations simply return to focus on their core business, and the project team that implemented the new software returns to their “day jobs”.

 Just like any aspect of modern business, software is constantly changing.
 Nearly every major ERP platform, regardless of the industry it is designed to support, offers upgrades and patches that add new functionality and possibilities for integration with third parties.
-In a lot of cases, these updates are simply added to the IT maintenance plans alongside Windows and other productivity software updates.
-In reality, updates to the organization’s ERP requires a robust planning, testing, and deployment program that doesn’t end when the implementation completes.
+In most cases, these updates are simply added to the IT maintenance plans alongside Windows and other productivity software updates.
+However, in reality, updates to the organization’s ERP requires a robust planning, testing, and deployment program that doesn’t end when the implementation completes.

 - Keeping abreast of regulatory and compliance changes in the ERP

 - Continues review of business processes and how they can be improved in conjunction with ERP updates

 - Identify opportunities to improve margins or reduce costs utilizing the ERP in conjunction with improved business processes

 Change for the sake of change, however, is never in an organization’s best interest.
 Any continuous improvement program needs to have defined goals for promoting only those changes which have a direct impact on the business.
 For example, even if an ERP update introduces a new feature or workflow, it may not be beneficial to the current organizational structure or business processes.
 Not to mention, implementing the new features could have a disruptive effect on the organization.
 Having a trusted group of Subject Matter Experts (SMEs) from the various functional areas can prevent negative disruptions from occurring while focusing on the improvements that can have a positive effect on the organization.